High Stability Mechanical Frequency Sensing beyond the Linear Regime: Abstract

 \section{Abstract}

-Sensing via a mechanical frequency shift is a powerful measurement tool, and, therefore, understanding and mitigating frequency noise affecting mechanical resonators is imperative.
-Thermomechanical noise fundamentally limits mechanical frequency stability, and its impact can be reduced with increased coherent amplitude of mechanical motion.
-However, large enough actuation places the resonator in the nonlinear (Duffing) regime, where conversion of amplitude noise (AM) into frequency noise (FM) can worsen sensor performance.
-Here, we present an experimentally straightforward method to evade this amplitude tradeoff in micromechanical sensors.
-Combining knowledge of the Duffing coefficients with readily available amplitude measurements, we avoid AM-FM conversion.
-Our approach uses dual-mechanical-mode operation on a tensioned thin-film resonator to set a baseline thermomechanically-limited stability by eliminating correlated single-mode frequency drifts.
-Thus, we cleanly observe AM-FM conversion at high drive, and reduce it using our method.
+Sensing a mechanical frequency shift is a powerful measurement tool.
+Therefore, understanding and mitigating frequency noise affecting mechanical resonators is imperative.
+The impact of noise on frequency sensing can be reduced with increased coherent amplitude of mechanical motion.
+However, large enough actuation places the resonator in the nonlinear (Duffing) regime, where conversion of amplitude noise into frequency noise can worsen sensor performance.
+Here, we present an experimentally straightforward method to evade this amplitude tradeoff in nano- or micro-mechanical sensors.
+Combining knowledge of the Duffing coefficients with readily available amplitude measurements, we avoid amplitude-to-frequency noise conversion.
+We use dual-mechanical-mode operation on a tensioned thin-film resonator to set a baseline thermomechanically-limited stability by eliminating correlated single-mode frequency drifts.
+Thus, we observe amplitude-to-frequency noise conversion at high drive and reduce it using our method.
 The resulting high-stability operation beyond the linear regime contrasts long-standing perspectives in the field.

 The resonance frequency of a mechanical mode can be used to probe the resonator's environment.
-For example, a mechanical resonance frequency may change due to a change in material stress, environmental temperature, electric and magnetic fields, or the presence of massive particles.
-As such, frequency detection has found applications in various sensing technologies, e.g., mass sensing \cite{ekinci2004ultrasensitive, yang2006zeptogram, hanay2012single}, spin sensing \cite{giessibl2003advances, poggio2010force, rugar2004single}, and thermal bolometric sensing \cite{li2023terahertz, blaikie2019fast, vicarelli2022micromechanical, piller2022thermal, zhang2024high, zhang2025enhanced, luhmann2023nanoelectromechanical, martini2025uncooled}.
-For many applications, nano- and micromechanical resonators, with dimensions on the order of hundreds of nanometers to hundreds of microns, are particularly suitable, due to their high frequency and small footprint, and the ability to fabricate them reliably and detect their motion precisely.
+For example, a mechanical resonance frequency may change due to a change in material stress, environmental temperature, electric and magnetic fields, or mass.
+Frequency detection therefore enables sensing technologies such as mass sensing \cite{ekinci2004ultrasensitive, yang2006zeptogram, hanay2012single}, spin sensing \cite{giessibl2003advances, poggio2010force, rugar2004single}, and thermal bolometric sensing \cite{li2023terahertz, blaikie2019fast, vicarelli2022micromechanical, piller2022thermal, zhang2024high, zhang2025enhanced, luhmann2023nanoelectromechanical, martini2025uncooled}.
+For many applications, nano- and micromechanical resonators, with dimensions on the order of hundreds of nanometers to hundreds of microns, are particularly suitable, due to their high frequency and small footprint and the ability to fabricate them reliably and detect their motion precisely.
+Such devices are important for nanoscale sensing, where a resonance frequency shift arises from, e.g., the presence \cite{ekinci2004ultrasensitive, yang2006zeptogram} or thermal desorption \cite{piller2022thermal} of a nanoparticle or complex molecules on the resonator.